kwilteam/docs/docs/cli/kwil-cli/index.md

 ### Options

 ```
   -Y, --assume-yes           Assume yes for all prompts
       --chain-id string      the expected/intended Kwil Chain ID
+      --config string        the path to the Kwil CLI persistent global settings file (default "/Users/brennanlamey/.kwil-cli/config.json")
   -h, --help                 help for kwil-cli
-      --kwil-provider string   the Kwil provider HTTP endpoint (default "http://localhost:8080")
       --output string        the format for command output - either 'text' or 'json' (default "text")
       --private-key string   the private key of the wallet that will be used for signing
+      --provider string      the Kwil provider RPC endpoint (default "http://127.0.0.1:8484")
   -S, --silence              Silence logs
 ```

 ### SEE ALSO